cassianogatto/SCAN_engine/README.md

 The **paper** is [here](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0245818) !

-SCAN - *Spatial Congruence Analysis* - is a network analysis bringing an intuitive framework to biogeography: it allows a deeper understanding of species spatial relationships, and brings pure __spatial congruence__ back as a central, continuous, and explicit parameter in biogeographical analyses.
+SCAN - *Spatial Congruence Analysis* - is a network analysis bringing an intuitive framework to search for patterns defined by spatially congruent species in biogeography: it allows a deeper understanding of species spatial relationships, and brings pure __spatial congruence__ back as a central, continuous, and explicit parameter in biogeographical analyses.

 ### What is SCAN about?
 In Biogeography, the  field that studies the spatial distribution of species and the evolution of their environments, there is a pervasive question: - Why unrelated species often have similar geographic distributions?.
 Unfortunately, most methods approaching this subject do not use the spatial congruence as an explicit (and controlable) parameter.
 As SCAN is totally based in species-to-species spatial relationships in an enviroment of network analysis it allows the recovering of the most obvious spatial patterns of shared distributions, but also a plethora of other spatial relationships, including gradients of distribution, that cannot be approapriatelly described by conventional methods.